stencila/hub/README.md

 ## ⚙️ Services

 Stencila Hub consists of several services, each with it's own sub-folder.
-The `README.md` file for each service (🦄 not all of these are written yet) provides further details on the service, including its purpose, the current and potential alternative technical approaches, and tips for development.
+The `README.md` file for each service provides further details on the service, including its purpose, the current and potential alternative technical approaches, and tips for development.

 * [`router`](router): A [Nginx](https://nginx.org/) server that routes requests to other services.
 * [`manager`](manager): A [Django](https://www.djangoproject.com/) project containing most of the application logic.